About KHOL

 Our next board meeting is:

-Meetings are generally held in the Center for the Arts conference room.
+Meetings are held in the Center for the Arts conference room, with a virtual option also available.

 Community Advisory Board